pivotal-cf/bookbinder/README.md

 To install the Bookbinder gem, add `gem "bookbindery"` to your Gemfile.
 Creating a book is currently a little more involved, but we plan to automate this process in the near future.

+### <a id='dita-ot'></a>DITA-OT

+If you have dita sections, you'll need to have installed DITA-OT.

+Specify the location of the DITA-OT library as an environment variable named PATH_TO_DITA_OT_LIBRARY.
+We recommend that you use the full_easy_install type for the DITA-OT library.

+**Note**: Please ensure that the version of the DITA-OT library supports your DITA version.

 ### Creating a book from scratch using local sections

 The disparate source material of your book is organized into separate